hudson-newey/2g/README.md

     A more optimized version of `git clone` that will attempt to use a local cache of the repository and update it instead of cloning an entire repo from scratch.
+    Additionally, it will fetch git history in the background, meaning that you will have access to all the repositories code, and (hopefully) by the time that you push, all the git history will have been fetched.

 ## Patched Commands